Coronavirus: Swale Business Support

 The government has announced that the business rates revaluation will take place in 2021, to help reduce uncertainty.
 The government has published the full details on their 'business rates postponed' news story.

-- The Federation of Small Businesses has advice on their website for small businesses and the self-employed.
+- The Federation of Small Businesses has advice about recovery on their website.

 - HM Revenue & Customs (HMRC) has a helpline for any businesses and self-employed people concerned about paying their tax due to coronavirus (COVID-19).
 Up to 2,000 skilled call handlers are available to support businesses and individuals when needed.
 The number is 0800 0159 559 and further information is available on the HMRC website.